An art project that offers an absurd insight into the lab-grown meat industry triggers strong debates and reactions in London.

 In recent decades, several artists have questioned the ethics of biotechnology by adopting methods and machinery from the field for their installations.

-in 2002 Brazilian artist Eduardo Kac worked with a team of geneticists to merge the DNA of an albino rabbit with that of a luminescent jellyfish to draw attention to what transgenic crossing of species characteristics might imply for the human genome.
+In 2002 Brazilian artist Eduardo Kac worked with a team of geneticists to splice the DNA of an albino rabbit with that of a luminescent jellyfish to draw attention to what transgenic cross-breeding of species characteristics might imply for the human genome.

-in 2019, artist Jordan Eagles projected magnified images of the blood onto the gallery walls of the Andy Warhol Museum in Pittsburgh as a comment on the stigma associated with LGBTQ blood donations and those living with HIV / AIDS.
+In 2019, artist Jordan Eagles projected enlarged images of blood onto the gallery walls of the Andy Warhol Museum in Pittsburgh as a commentary on the stigma associated with LGBTQ blood donations and those living with HIV/AIDS.

 There are also those who are interested

 Despite the constant streams of hate messages flowing into Telhan's email, the artist and his collaborators say they have received a significant number of requests.
-Ordinary people seem interested in buying a kit to grow meat from their own cells (not for sale however).
+Ordinary people seem interested in purchasing a kit to grow meat from their own cells (which is not for sale, however).

-Dr. Pelling said he has also received requests from several venture capitalists who would like to invest in the "Ouroboros Steak".
+The Dr. Pelling said he has also received requests from several venture capitalists who would like to invest in the “Steak of Ouroboros.”
 For the time being, however, there are no plans to bring meat produced from human cells to the market.

-"This project was provocative, perhaps too provocative," he joked.
-"It's just one of the symptoms of enthusiasm for cultured meat."
+“This project was provocative, perhaps too provocative,” he joked.
+“It's just one symptom of the enthusiasm for cultured meat.”